The product quality, installation, and warranty are critical to the project’s success when getting new windows.

 This article will highlight the critical components of ProVia’s window warranties, including the specific parts covered, the bounds of the coverage, and exclusions in the warranty.

 After reading, you will know exactly what your ProVia windows cover if any problems arise.
 Understanding your window warranty is essential to ensure you get a high-quality installation covered under the warranty.

 The first element to understanding your ProVia window warranty is to know what is included in the coverage.

 ProVia’s warranty claims the product will be free from material defects for as long as the original purchaser lives in their home.

 This means that if any problems in your windows arise from manufacturing defects, it is covered under the warranty for your life in your home.
 The warranty is transferable one time from the original homeowner and purchaser.

-There are many components to a window, and each part has its own level of protection and length of protection.
+There are many components to a window, and each part has its level of protection and length of protection.
 Each window component has different coverage lengths between single-family residential homes and non-residential structures.
-Churches, schools, government buildings, and businesses recognized by law are examples of non-residential structures.
+Churches, schools, government buildings, and law-recognized businesses are examples of non-residential structures.

 We will break down each window component and explain the bounds of their coverage.

 The ProVia window frame is warranted as long as you live in your home.
 This covers chipping, cracking, peeling, pitting, or blistering for as long as you live in your home.